-The immense computational power of a quantum computer comes with a cost - the fragility of entangled quantum states from coherence loss.
-Although decoherence is present in all physical systems, the effect of the resulting logic errors can be overcome by using errorcorrecting codes, provided that gate errors fall below a fault-tolerance threshold [1-5].
-This threshold depends on system architecture and the specific form of decoherence, but is likely to be ~ 10^{-4} range [1].
+The immense computational power of a quantum computer comes with a cost-the fragility of entangled quantum states from coherence loss.
+Although decoherence is present in all qubit implementations, the effect of the resulting logic errors can be overcome by using errorcorrecting codes, provided that gate errors fall below a fault-tolerance threshold [1-5].
+This threshold depends on system architecture and the specific form of decoherence, but is likely to be in the $\sim 10^{-4}$ range [1].
 The measurement of gate fidelity in this range is thus a critical step in implementing fault-tolerant quantum computation.
-To date, high fidelity logic gates have only been demonstrated in ion traps [6, 7].
-Solid-state systems such as Josephson qubits [8-20], which have the potential advantage of scalability, have not achieved equivalent fidelities.
+To date, high-fidelity single and multiple-qubit logic gates have only been demonstrated in ion traps [6,7].
+Solid-state systems such as Josephson qubits [8-23], which have the potential advantage of scalability, have not achieved equivalent fidelities.
 Here, we measure the fidelity of a single qubit gate for a Josephson phase qubit, demonstrating substantial progress towards this goal.
-Using the new metrological technique of "Ramsey filtering", we also show how one important error process can be measured and reduced to the fault-tolerant threshold.
+Using the new metrological technique of "Ramsey filtering", we also show how one important error process can be measured and reduced to a magnitude of $10^{-4}$ .

-Coherence is typically quantified through the energy decay time T_1 and coherence time T_2 (that includes dephasing) obtained from a Ramsey fringe experiment.
+Coherence is typically quantified through the energy decay time $T_1$ and coherence time $T_2$ (that includes dephasing) obtained from a Ramsey fringe experiment.
 The fidelity of a gate operation is then computed as the ratio of the gate time to coherence time.
 We note, however, that such an analysis assumes no loss in fidelity during a logic gate operation when the quantum state is changed, and thus it more properly corresponds to the fidelity of a memory operation.
 In addition, these coherence times are typically determined by the relative decay in an experimental signal assumed to be proportional to the state probability, thus ignoring any fidelity loss that might be constant in time.
-A full measurement of gate fidelity, applicable to the fault-tolerance threshold, should include gate errors that are determined via probabilities with an absolute calibration.
+A full measurement of gate fidelity should include gate errors that are determined via probabilities with an absolute calibration.

-In the experiments described here we used a superconducting phase qubit, where the superconducting phase difference δ in a Josephson junction (with critical current I_0) serves as the quantum variable.
-When biased close to the critical current, the junction and its loop inductance L generate a cubic potential where the two lowest energy eigenstates $|0\rangle$ and $|1\rangle$ have a transition frequency $\omega{10}/2\pi \sim 6.75$ GHz (see Fig. 1A).
+In the experiments described here we used a superconducting phase qubit, where the superconducting phase difference $\delta$ in a Josephson junction (with critical current $I_0$ ) serves as the quantum variable.
+When biased close to the critical current, the junction and its loop inductance Lgenerate a cubic potential where the two lowest energy eigenstates $|0\rangle$ and $|1\rangle$ have a transition frequency $\omega{10}/2\pi \sim 6.75$ GHz [see Fig. 1(a)].
 This frequency can be adjusted by $\sim 30\%$ using the junction bias current.
-The circuit layout and operation have been described previously [19, 22].
+The circuit layout and operation have been described previously [19,25].

-Single qubit logic operations, corresponding to rotations about the x-, y-, and z-axes of the Bloch sphere, are generated as follows: Rotations about the z-axis are produced from current pulses on the qubit bias line that adiabatically change the qubit frequency, leading to phase accumulation between the states $|0\rangle$ and $|1\rangle$ [23].
+Single qubit logic operations, corresponding to rotations about the x, y, and z axes of the Bloch sphere, are generated as follows: Rotations about the z axis are produced from current pulses on the qubit bias line that adiabatically change the qubit frequency, leading to phase accumulation between the states $|0\rangle$ and $|1\rangle$ [26].
 Rotations about any axis in the x-y plane are produced by microwave pulses resonant with the qubit transition frequency.
 The phase of the microwave pulses defines the orientation of the rotation axis in the x-y plane, and the pulse duration and amplitude control the rotation angle.

-We perform single shot readout of the phase qubit by applying a fast (~ 1 ns rise time) current pulse I_z .
-This fast pulse lowers the barrier height and increases the tunneling probability of the $|1\rangle$ state (Fig. 1B).
+We perform single shot readout of the phase qubit by applying a fast (~1 ns rise time) current pulse $I_z$ .
+This fast pulse lowers the barrier height and increases the tunneling probability of the $|1\rangle$ state [Fig. 1(b)].
 Once tunneled, the state quickly decays into an external lower energy state that can be easily distinguished from the untunneled state $|0\rangle$ using an on-chip superconducting quantum interference device (SQUID) [20].